Facts to Gather Before Interviewing

 - How long have you been with the company?
 Does your future here seem secure?

 Work environment goes beyond the physical aspects of an office or plant.
 It also includes the people who work there and the organization's culture and values.
-Here are some suggestions for things to pay attention to during your visit.

 - Do the people seem happy?

 - Are they enthusiastic about the organization?